-When the Principal becomes aware of a reportable allegation against an employee or volunteer, they must notify the Commission for Children and Young People (Commission) within three business days.
+When the principal becomes aware of a reportable allegation against an employee or volunteer, they must notify the Commission for Children and Young People (Commission) within three business days.
+Allegations, suspicions or disclosures must be made to relevant authorities, regardless of whether there is a legal obligation to report.

-The Principal will use the Commission's online form: Reportable Conduct Notify and Update Form and provide the following information:
+The principal will use the Commission's online form: Reportable Conduct Notify and Update Form and provide the following information: